TaroEld/bb_build_tools/readme.txt

 		config.ps1 -FolderPaths "F:\MODDING\basegame\scripts","G:\Games\BB\Mods\WIP\mod_msu"'

 To create a new mod:
 Run ./init.ps1 mod_mymod" from powershell to create a new folder, where mod_mymod is the modname.
-If you want spaces in your modname, add "" around it.
+If you want spaces in your modname, add "" around it (don't do spaces in paths please).
 The resulting folder will be opened.
 Edit the RENAME variables in scripts/mods_preload/.nut.
 You can doubleclick on the sublime-project file, or the code-workspace file in .vscode/ to open the project in the editor.

+To initialise the editor build scripts:
+	Sublime: Copy ./bb_build/bb_build.sublime-build into the sublime builds folder.
+This is found under %APPDATA%\Roaming\Sublime Text\Packages\User
+		Then, in sublime, open settings (top left) -> tools -> build system -> bb_build
+	VSCode: copy ./tasks.json to the vscode user tasks folder.
+This is found under %APPDATA%\Roaming\Code\User .
+If you already defined custom tasks, you can just add them there.
+		You can also edit the user tasks by going ctrl+shift+P -> Tasks: Open User Tasks

 To build the zip and copy it into data, press ctrl+shift+b in sublime or VSCode while in the project.
 	"Update mod" will only replace the new zip in data with a fresh one.